dpatlut/Betakey.js/README.md

 1. Fork or copy the script and html file from this repo.
 2. Read instructions in file
 3. Make beta keys! :D

+#Contributing
+Have a better way to generate random keys?
+Submit a issue with your code and if its good we can set up a pull request.